A PDF of this information for printing is available:

 Do I need to take any special precautions?

-Can I have vaccinations such as the flu jab while taking ruxolitinib?
+Can I have vaccinations such as the flu and COVID-19 vaccines while taking ruxolitinib?

-Yes, you can have most vaccinations, including the flu vaccine, whilst taking ruxolitinib.
+Yes, you can have most vaccinations, including the flu and COVID-19 vaccines, whilst taking ruxolitinib.
 Some vaccinations are live vaccines (e.g. measles, mumps and varicella virus vaccines) and these should not be taken with ruxolitinib.
-It is important you tell the person giving you the vaccine that you are taking ruxolitinib so he or she can verify it is safe for you to be vaccinated
+It is important you tell the person giving you the vaccine that you are taking ruxolitinib and we would recommend consulting with your haematologist.